 Similarly, it is worth noting that the curricula at Dutch universities may differ slightly from their UK counterparts due to their focus on the Dutch or European system.
 For example, it is interesting to compare Global law at Tilburg with European Law at Maastricht and Law in society at VU Amsterdam.
-Speaking to current students and lecturers as well as looking to the course syllabus is key to finding the right course for you.
+Speaking to current students and lecturers as well as looking at the course syllabus is key to finding the right course for you.

 Your International Baccalaureate, if undertaken in English, will qualify as evidence of sufficient English language ability.
 However, if you are unable to meet your English language requirements, or cannot currently meet the academic offer made by the university, it is possible to undertake a foundation year.
 This will strengthen your knowledge base in the subject of your choosing and your language skills.
 You will progress on to the Undergraduate course after one year you pass.
 Indeed, Twente university offers a foundation pathway that, if passed, guarantees you access to any undergraduate choice of your choosing.
 Similarly, Wittenborg university of Applied Sciences offer a foundation programme for English and Business for those who do not have the necessary English requirements.
 It is worthwhile searching your course website in case this applies to your course.